top of page

 But just as good science leads to good conclusions, bad science leads to bad ones.
 Thus, if you erroneously assume there is no God, and man is the end result of billions of years of Evolution following a magical explosion, you're going to draw some very dodgy conclusions.
 Conclusions like the caucasian is "...the highest type of all...", and is "...represented by the civilized white inhabitants of Europe and America" (5).
 This might lead one to conclude that "At some future period the civilized races of man will almost certainly exterminate and replace throughout the world the savage races.
 At the same time the anthropomorphous apes will no doubt be exterminated.
 The break will then be rendered wider, for it will intervene between man in a more civilized state, as we may hope the Caucasian, and some ape as low as a baboon, instead of as at present between the negro or Australian and the gorilla."
 (6).

 Grotesque beliefs, such as these, have lead to grotesque atrocities, many of which were committed within the last 100 years.
 Time would fail me to name them all!
 Not that I haven't tried, of course.
 I have noted, for example, the tragic case of Ota Benga, a Congolese man who survived the slaughter of his tribe, only to be displayed in the Bronx Zoological Gardens as a primitive human ancestor.
 I have written about the Bodysnatch, during which Australian aboriginals were slaughtered in an attempt to "gather specimens", before the practice was eventually outlawed.
-Perhaps most tragically is the practice of abortion, a crime against humanity which, by design, disproportionately targets black people.
+Perhaps most tragic is the practice of abortion, a crime against humanity which, by design, disproportionately targets black people.

 But with the exception of abortion, most of this has been left to perish, surviving only in the history books.
 We have since proven, beyond all reasonable dispute, that one's ethnic origins in no way dictates one's ranking on a social hierarchy.
 Evolutionists have mostly done away with this dark element of their religion.

 But as atheist comedian Bill Maher notes, this generation is certainly not the smartest.
 In his words, "You know why advertisers in this country love the 18 to 34 demographic?
 Because it’s the most gullible.
 Yeah.
 A third of people under 35 say they’re in favor of abolishing the police.
 Not defunding.
 But doing away with a police force altogether.
 Which is less of a policy position and more of a leg tattoo.
 Thirty-six percent of Millennials think it might be a good idea to try Communism.
 But much of the world did try Communism.
 I know Millennials think that doesn’t count because they weren’t alive when it happened.
 But it did happen.
 And there are people around who remember it.
 Pining for Communism is like pining for Betamax or MySpace.
 So when you say, ‘You’re old, you don’t get it,’ get what?
 Abolish the police and the border patrol and capitalism and cancel Lincoln?
 No, I get it.
 Problem isn’t that I don’t get what you’re saying, or that I’m old.
 The problem is that your ideas are stupid.
 If you say, ‘Let’s eat in the bathroom and s**t in the kitchen,’ yeah, that’s a new idea.
 But I wouldn’t call it interior design.
 You think someone 80 is hopeless because they can’t use an iPhone?
 Maybe the one who’s hopeless is the one who can’t stop using it.
 You think I’m out of it because I’m not on Twitch?
 Well, maybe I get Twitch, but I just think people watching other people play video games is a waste of f***ing time.
-Twenty percent of Gen Z agree with the statement, ‘Society would be better off it all property was owned by the public and managed by the government.
+Twenty percent of Gen Z agree with the statement, ‘Society would be better off if all property was owned by the public and managed by the government.
 And another 29 percent don’t know if that’s a good idea.
 Here’s who does know: Anyone who wasn’t born yesterday."
 (7).

 The irony?
 Maher is, himself, one of the atheists who brags that as society becomes more educated, it becomes more atheistic!
 "The unaffiliated share of the population consisting of people who describe their religious identity is atheist, agnostic or nothing in particular, has risen from 5% in 1972 to 15% in 2005 to 32% today.
 You're welcome."
+(Emphasis mine).
 (8).
 Yet, he goes on to say "Millennials are the first generation that are less than a majority Christian.
 Their idea of Hell is a coffee shop with no WiFi".

 Did you notice that?
 On the one hand, Maher notes and laments that as a society, we're getting dumber over time.
 On the other hand, he celebrates (and even appears to take credit for the fact) that we're becoming more atheistic.
 Even the ideas he points to, saying "The problem is that your ideas are stupid", and "Anyone who wasn’t born yesterday" knows it, are inherently contrary to Christian theology, whereas they fit quite nicely within atheism.